MileHacker Logo

 For short distances, Grab motorbike is a rapid and cheap option.
 Negotiate taxi fares or use Pick up for transparent pricing.

-Always keep your guard up while drivings, whether walking, cycling, or utilizing motorized transport.
+Always be alert while drivings, whether walking, cycling, or utilizing motorized transport.